-At one time or another most of us have had an accident with our antenna systems where fire was involved.
+At one time or another most MF and LF operators have had an accident with their antenna systems where fire was involved.
 As a member of this club, I can say that its never fun when something burns up as it usually happens in a difficult to reach and repair location.
 Below are images from a few members of this hallowed club.
 Check back regularly as I expect the offerings to grow over time.

 Roger, VK4YB, recently submitted this offering which shows the awesome energy associated with 450-watts of RF power at a high voltage point on one of his end-fed antennas.
 Note that these antennas are supported at something like 100-foot above the ground so the branch that this wire was adjacent to must have burned up before the wire fell and did this damage.